apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 ## Yeah, it's that easy.

 You select a metric and you apply optimization pressure.
 On suitable data.
+Training is training.

 For LLM pretraining, this metric is next token prediction on internet data, which approximates compression of all human skills, knowledge, and practice.
 Or at least all of it that's on the internet.
 By definition this gets you basically everything you want.
 Lots and lots of long tail knowledge.